Buenos Aires: Paris of the South

 I envisioned tango to be a rigid discipline in personal space and arm movements with women in long black halter dresses and men in fashionable cumberbunds.
 Instead,

-I was left breathless watching couples melt into each others clutches swaying seductively to the driving rhythms of the bandoneón (accordian).
+I was left breathless watching couples melt into each other's clutches swaying seductively to the driving rhythms of the bandoneón (accordion).
 The outfits changed from conservatively long full skirts to wildly scanty lingerie.

 Honestly, I felt like a voyeur watching a not-yet-rated intimacy short between two lovers.
 Seat yourself in one of the many tables close to the stage at El Querandi Restaurant (querandi.com.ar) in the heart of the city center and you'll know what I mean.